Lee CountyCity Population 3,351

 Nesbit Blueberry Plantation

 Pick your own blueberries or purchase pre-picks.
 Open mid-June through end of the season.
-Call for picking times or check website.
+Call for picking times.
 Closed Sunday and Monday.

 Faulkner Literary Gardens

 Public literary garden devoted to New Albany's native son, William Faulkner.
 Flora of Faulkner's "postage stamp of native soil."
 Tue - Fri, 9 a.m. - 4 p.m.; Sat, 10 a.m. - 3 p.m.
 Donations accepted.

 Visitors can shop, walk the historic trail, enjoy art and dine in downtown cafés.

 Peaceful wooded park and arboretum adjacent to downtown on the bank of the fabled Tallahatchie River.
 Features a disk golf course, farmers markets, walking